 We might be able to shoot a gun, but can we make a gun?
 Can we reload our own cartridges?

-I have, of late, taken to learning many of these types of things which I formerly had very little knowledge of.
+I have, of late, taken to learning many of these types of things of which I formerly had very little knowledge.
 I have taught myself to make knives and bladed weapons, primitively if necessary, from scrap metal and lumber.
-I have begun studying The Constitution, The Federalist Papers and other founding documents and I have resumed my lifelong study of The Bible with zeal, among other things.
+I have begun studying The Constitution, The Federalist Papers, and other founding documents and I have resumed my lifelong study of The Bible with zeal, among other things.

 Read, study, learn and pack some books if you can.
 You never know if there will be any to come back to.
 The long-term survival of your offspring will depend more on what you know than on what you have.